doigiee/JoshuaDoig_T2A2/README.md

 Werkzeug - a WSGI web application library, which allowed me to see bugs and errors in very comprehensive and useful ways.

-Postman - Used like a google chrome search engine to test routes and check CRUD functionality through GET, POST, DELETE requests.

 pip-review - was used to check update requirements, though decided not to update because last time I did, it broke my app, though it was still useful to check for newer installs which could have been implemented in requirements.txt.

 Bcrypt - was used in the process of encryption in order to increase security.